frostehhh/obsidian-software-engineering/Cybersecurity/SSL and TLS/SSL and TLS.md

 ### Examples

 ![[TF-GEN-SSLTLS.png]]
+1. Determining communication protocol and cipher suites
+2. Authenticate server certificate and verifies the server has a private key for the next step
+3. Asymmetric to symmetric encryption
 #### Cipher Suite
 - set of protocols used by [[TLS]].
 Includes these algorithms
 	- Algorithms included in a Cipher Suite